hashkat/hashkat/docs/tutorial01.md

 Looking into the hashkat directory, you will see a 'DATA_vs_TIME' file, which contains the number of follows, tweets, the cumulative function, etc for various simulation times as discussed above.
-You will also see a 'network_state.sav' file which is where your simulation data will be saved to.
+You will also see a 'network_state.dat' file which is where your simulation data will be saved to.
 There is also the 'output' directory, which contains all the data you've accummulated through simulation necessary for analysis.
 We shall discuss these files below.